Pauli Manipulation Detection codes and Applications to Quantum Communication over Adversarial Channels: Quantum List Decoding from Erasures

 \section{Quantum List Decoding from Erasures}

-In this section, we discuss a variant of list decoding for quantum codes studied by \cite{Leung2006CommunicatingOA, Bergamaschi2022ApproachingTQ}.
-The variant we study is that of list decoding stabilizer codes from erasures, following the notion for classical codes introduced by \cite{Guruswami2001ListDF}.
+In this section, we discuss a variant of the list-decodable quantum codes studied by \cite{Leung2006CommunicatingOA, Bergamaschi2022ApproachingTQ}.
+Namely, stabilizer codes which are list-decodable from erasures, following the notion for classical codes introduced by \cite{Guruswami2001ListDF}.

+We begin in \cref{subsection:qlde-css}, where we revisit the classical definition, introduce our new definition of quantum list-decoding from erasures (QLDE), and show how to construct such codes from CSS codes.
+Then, in \cref{section:qlde-randomcss}, we show that random CSS codes are QLDE with high probability.
+Finally, in \cref{subsection:qlde-operational}, we describe an operational interpretation to QLDE as collapsing the quantum erasure channel into a sparse Pauli channel (on a known location of the code).
+We refer the reader to \cref{section:prelim} for the relevant background on stabilizer codes and the erasure channel.